Stopping child abuse and minimising the harm to the child

 If a child’s development is in jeopardy and the parent or parents are not open to assistance, then child protection services may need to get involved.
-The court may impose in order to stop child abuse.
+The court may impose child protection measures in order to stop child abuse.

 Child abuse is a criminal offence